It's Rush Limbaugh, the EIB network of the Limbaugh Institute for Advanced Conservative Studies.

 You can't be a defender of the founding.

-That's what Scott's talking about here, folks.
+The Supreme Court, which is what Scalia's point was today, that's what Scott's talking about here, folks.

-The Supreme Court, in its Doma decision, stigmatized opponents of gay marriage.
+The Supreme Court, in its DOMA decision, stigmatized opponents of gay marriage.

-And basically I'm going to say this in the most easily understood way.
+And basically, I'm going to say this in the most easily understood way.

 And I like to take the complex and make it understandable.

-What the Supreme Court majority said today essentially was we're going to find that DOMA was bad because we don't like the people who are for it.
+What the Supreme Court majority said today essentially was, we're going to find that DOMA was bad because we don't like the people who are for it.

 We don't care about the law.